Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 Warner Castle

-Lamberton Conservatory and Sunken Garden are part of Highland Park; Mount Hope Cemetery and Ellwanger Garden are right down the street, so you can walk from the Lilac Festival.
+Lamberton Conservatory and Sunken Garden are part of Highland Park; Mount Hope Cemetery and Ellwanger Garden are right down the street, so that you can walk from the Lilac Festival.
 They make a perfect quick getaway from the crowds.

 Explore More